 Exploration and evaluation costs, including the costs of acquiring licences, are capitalised as exploration and evaluation assets on an area of interest basis.
-Costs incurred before the consolidated entity has obtained the legal rights to explore an area are recognised in the statement of comprehensive income.
+Costs incurred before the consolidated entity has obtained the legal rights to explore an area are recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.